Dreaming381/Latios-Framework-Documentation/Core/Smart Blobbers.md

 do that too.
 Simply store the `SmartBlobberHandle` in a custom-defined `[TemproaryBakingType]` component type and resolve it in your baking system.

+### Post-Process Items

+`ISmartPostProcessItem` is similar to `ISmartBakeItem`, except you create instances of these inside bakers and explicitly add them for post-processing.
+These can be useful for when you need to make a dynamic number of Smart Blobber requests.

 ## Creating a Simple Smart Blobber

 If you have your own custom blob asset types, you may want to create a Smart